Flagship smartphone prices are getting out of hand

 Simply put, as I alluded at the beginning: because they can.
 Because they manage to generate demand, and, at the end of the day, because consumers are buying.

 And, as outraging as it might be, it’s a vicious circle and a paradox.
 Back in the day, we were totally fine with buying a new $500 phone every year.
 That’s $1,500 over three years, and that’s exactly what we’re spending, give or take, every three years today.
+Pretty much levels out on a three-year span.

 Did the smartphone prices go up because smartphone owners forced companies to increase them due to us extending the cycle?
-Or did manufacturers force us to extend the cycle because are phones becoming more expensive?
+Or did manufacturers force us to extend the cycle because phones are becoming more expensive?

 Let’s talk about it.
 What do you think about phone prices?
 Justified?
 Outrageous?
 Drop us a comment down below.